samthor/sents/README.md

 # Caveats

-- This will only watch the same filesystem as the target.
-  For example, on macOS, watching "/Volumes" will not contain your external volumes.

-- This does not follow symlinks.
-  Do that yourself.

-- Sents will only watch the original directory.
+Sents will only watch the original directory.
-  If it moves or is renamed, Sents will probably crash.
+If it moves or is renamed, Sents will probably fail.

-- Don't use this on a network volume.